 Do some research!
 Check to see if there are any nearby stair lift showrooms.
 A visit to a showroom will allow a future stair lift user to learn how to operate a lift and feel how it rides.
-Lifeway Mobility is an example of a showroom located in the northwest suburbs in Chicago that has five fully operational stair lifts that customers can see and test ride.
-They have showrooms located in Chicago, Connecticut, Massachusetts, & Minneapolis.
+Lifeway Mobility, for example, has several stair lift showrooms throughout the country: Chicago, Connecticut, Los Angeles, Massachusetts, & Minneapolis, Pittsburgh, and San Francisco Bay.

 A stair lift may be a big investment, but it is an investment that is worth it when you consider the safety and independence it provides.